 *The terms of these warranties can be different depending on your supplier.

-5 Simple Steps to Optimized Warranty Management with Mechanical Workshop Management Software
+5 Simple Steps to Optimized Warranty Management with Heavy-Duty Shop Management Software

 1. Make sure you have the ability to create a warranty profile per unit.
 This will allow the system to know the terms of the warranty of each unit (since they can be widely different).
 It will be the base for your warranty tracking.